WPCD-Workflows/documentation/source/old/itm/public/xml/itm_code_parameters.rst

 ======================================

-This section explains how to treat code specific parameters in the framework of the ITM-TF.
+This section explains how to treat code specific parameters in the framework of the EU-IM-TF.

-Code specific parameters are all parameters which are specific to the code (like switches, scaling parameters, and parameters for built-in analytical models) as well as parameters to explicitly overrule fields in the ITM data structures.
+Code specific parameters are all parameters which are specific to the code (like switches, scaling parameters, and parameters for built-in analytical models) as well as parameters to explicitly overrule fields in the EU-IM data structures.
 Generally no data (should go into CPOs).

-ITM Convention: As the rest of the data structures, all code specific parameters should be given in XML format, i.e., in form of an XML string.
+EU-IM Convention: As the rest of the data structures, all code specific parameters should be given in XML format, i.e., in form of an XML string.